40 of The Best Books for a 10-Year-Old

 Looking for the best books for a 10-year-old?
 We’ve got the perfect list for you!

-Having raised 4 kids through this particular age, we are well equipped to give suggestions for children with all kinds of book preferences.
-We’ve got suggestions for Harry Potter-loving fantasy fans and graphic novel picks for reluctant readers.
+Having raised 4 kids through this particular age, we are well-equipped to give suggestions of books for 10-year-olds with all kinds of reading preferences.
+We’ve got everything for Harry Potter-loving fantasy fans and graphic novel picks for reluctant readers.

 Below, you’ll find lots of great stories divided by category.
 Many of the books for a 10-year-old have links to book lists with even more recommendations, so be sure to poke around.